amigavision/amigavision.github.io/vs.md

 Input, video, and audio timing are treated as a single system.
 Wherever possible, buffering, abstraction layers, and latency-adding defaults are avoided so games behave and *feel* as close to real hardware as possible.

 ### 📦 Download / Installed Size
 Smaller images are a result of curation, not a limitation.
-Duplicate titles, broken releases, incorrect regional variants, and unused versions are intentionally excluded to keep the system efficient — with respect for both your time and your storage.
+Duplicate titles, broken releases, incorrect regional variants, and unused versions are intentionally excluded to keep the system efficient — with respect for both your time and your storage space.

 ### 🧩 A Single, Consistent Experience Across Platforms
 Real Amigas, FPGA, and emulation should behave the same.
 Platform-specific quirks and “this works differently over there” setups are a non-starter — the goal is one coherent system with consistent behavior everywhere it runs.